aligorithm/easy_loader/README.md

 # easy_loader

-A loading progress package with an easy to integrate loader widget for Flutter.
+The easiest way to handle a simple full screen loader in Flutter.
+Written in Dart.

 ## Getting Started